Skip to content Skip to footer

 • Electronic Data Capture (EDC) systems are usually designated for collection of clinical trial data.

 • There is a major area of overlap between the aforementioned tools for data documentation, so it is better to choose the tool(s) that best address your specific need.
 Some tools can be used at the same time to address different needs and they can be complementary.
-Comparative lists can help with the choice:
+Comparative lists and tools can help with the choice:

 • Independently of the tools, you should agree on and establish a data organisation system for files (or tables in a database) together with your team or Data Management Working Group: